one-eyed-bat/ipfs-website/README.md

 # ipfs-website
-This is my portfolio website to howcase my skills, based on IPFS using fleek.xyz
+This is my portfolio website to showcase my skills, based on IPFS using fleek.xyz